What is Conciliation?

 There are two possible outcomes to the conciliation process - resolution of the dispute, or continuing disagreement.

 A settlement occurs either when the parties themselves reach a mutually acceptable agreement in conciliation or where they accept a proposal for settlement that the IRO has put to them.
-The IRO will, usually, only make a proposal when s/he is satisfied that the negotiating teams will recommend its acceptance.
+The IRO will, usually, only make a proposal when they are satisfied that the negotiating teams will recommend its acceptance.
 The IRO does not impose a proposal on the parties.
 The IRO may also adjourn the proceedings to allow the parties consider their positions.

 What happens to an unresolved case that is referred to the Labour Court?

 The Labour Court will, with the agreement of the parties, convene a hearing where both parties can outline their case.
 In most instances the Court will then issue a recommendation to both parties outlining a means on which the issue can be resolved.
-Further details of Labour Court procedures are available on this website.
+Further details of Labour Court procedures are available on www.labourcourt.ie.

 Where do I apply for conciliation?

-2. By using the Conciliation referral form. or
+1. By using the Conciliation referral form. or

-3. By contacting the Conciliation Service by e-mail at conciliation@workplacerelations.ie
+2. By contacting the Conciliation Service by e-mail at conciliation@workplacerelations.ie